Ransomware Prevention at your Business

 Here are some actionable tips on preventing ransomware.

-• Practice your ransomware response: Practice real-life scenarios of a cyber attack with your team.
+Practice real-life scenarios of a cyber attack with your team.
 Walk through your response.
-Even if you’re a one person shop, you can still practice real life scenarios.
+Even if you’re a one-person shop, you can still practice real-life scenarios.
 Write down your answers and have a process in place.

-• Educate your customers: Have conversations with your customers.
+Have conversations with your customers.
 Keep your customers updated on cyber risks.
-Make sure they are following the best secуrity practices too
+Make sure they are following the best security practices too.